flaviarodrigues2/llms-misinformation-analysis-pt/README.md

 ## Author

 **Flávia Rodrigues**
-Master’s in Data Science and Advanced Analytics – NOVA Information Management School
+- Master’s in Data Science and Advanced Analytics – NOVA Information Management School
-Email: flaviaafrodrigues@gmail.com
+- Email: flaviaafrodrigues@gmail.com
-LinkedIn: www.linkedin.com/in/flávia-rodrigues-b51a0529a
+- LinkedIn: www.linkedin.com/in/flávia-rodrigues-b51a0529a

 ---

 ## Contact

-Interested in collaborating or want to know more about the project?
 Feel free to open an issue or send me a message!